sharoncornelius/idpf-specification/idpf_specification.md

 * Device executes L3/L4 checksum for packet checksums according to feature negotiation.
 When negotiated, Device calculates checksum for the relevant layer without SW activation (through descriptor.)
 The only exception is of the inner L4 checksum calculation that is executed when one of the conditions below is true

-  1. Base mode data descriptor - when L4T is set to UDP ,TCP or SCTP or when IIPT is set to to "IPv4 packet with IP checksum offload "
+  1. Base mode data descriptor - when L4T is set to UDP, TCP, or SCTP or when IIPT is set to to "IPv4 packet with IP checksum offload "
   2. CS_EN is set to 1.

   Note that for for case #a and #b the most inner header checksum is calculated using the offsets as parsed by the Device parser.
 The *max_tx_hdr_generic_offloads* negotiated capability defines the maximal header length supported by the device for non-generic checksum/CRC offloads.